 20. True or False: Hezbollah normally sends its most dispensable fighters on martyrdom (suicide) operations thus preserving its elite fighters.

-- “Militarily, Hezbollah has evolved into a classic guerilla warfare organization, discarding the early tactics that branded it a terrorist organization in the eyes of America and Israel.
+- “Militarily, Hezbollah has evolved into a classic guerrilla warfare organization, discarding the early tactics that branded it a terrorist organization in the eyes of America and Israel.
 Even though it cultivates a vibrant culture of martyrdom among its supporters, the party hasn’t launched a suicide bomber since December 30, 1999, when a Hezbollah fighter drove a car bomb into an Israeli military convoy.”
-If a US marine charged an enemy sniper position to save comrades under fire he might receive the Medal of Honor, the highest military decoration awarded by the US government.
-(Cambanis, 12.)
+(If a US marine charged an enemy sniper position to save comrades under fire he might receive the Medal of Honor, the highest military decoration awarded by the US government.)
+(Cambanis, 12)

 21. Who made the following public statement after meeting with Nasrallah? “[H]is key concerns were essentially how to free his country from domination…and how to go about building the nation up again…So it was a logical, reasonable presentation….[J]ust an intelligent man talking about serious issues…”